fastruby/blog/_posts/2019-12-03-escaping-the-tar-pit-at-rubyconf.markdown

 In order to keep improving the tool, I plan to run it using well-established, open source, Ruby and Rails codebases.
 Which stink score do you want to see first?
 Let me know in the comments below! ❤️

+## SolidusConf

+The presentation I gave at [SolidusConf](https://conf.solidus.io) was based on Skunk v0.3.0, so there is a mistake in this presentation:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/am-oVaAkDNw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I'm sorry about that, [@SolidusConf](https://twitter.com/SolidusIO) and attendees!
+The good news is that it is a small mistake.
+It doesn't change much about the core of my talk.

 ## Resources